-When there is a crisis going on, it can be more difficult than usual to concentrate.
-It is even more important to turn off things that can interfere or distract you.
+It is important to turn off things that can interfere or distract you.
 Identify any distractions and accept that you need to block or completely put them away during your study sessions.

 - Put away the cell phone or have it on silent or “do not disturb” mode.

 - Shut down programs on your computer that you do not need.

 - If there are other people at home - divide the area so that you have your own workplace.
 Agree, in advance, when to pause and when not to disturb each other.

 - Use web tools or apps to avoid distractions.
 There are various blocking tools for web pages and timer apps that help you divide your work during the day.